ed-barberis/devops-2.0/CENTOS_VM_BUILD_INSTRUCTIONS.md

     NOTE: Prior to building the __APM VM__ image, you will need to perform the following tasks:

-	-	Edit 'provisioners/scripts/common/install_appdynamics_controller.sh'
+	-	Modify the AppDynamics Controller install script template:
+		-	Copy and rename 'provisioners/scripts/common/install_appdynamics_controller.sh.template' to '.sh'.
-		-	Replace account username, password, controller release, server passwords, and other variables with your custom values.
+		-	Edit and replace  account username, password, controller release, server passwords, and other variables with your custom values.
+	-	Apply your AppDynamics Controller license file:
-	-	Copy the AppDynamics Controller 'license.lic' to 'provisioners/scripts/common/tools/appd-controller-license.lic'
+		-	Copy your AppDynamics Controller 'license.lic' and rename it to 'provisioners/scripts/common/tools/appd-controller-license.lic'.

     ```
     $ packer build apm-centos74-x86_64.json